Monifah

-Monifa Carter (born January 28, 1972), also known as Monifah, is an American R&B singer.
+Monifa Carter (born January 26, 1970), also known as Monifah, is an American R&B singer.
 She is best known for her association with the late rapper Heavy D and her music from the mid-1990s, including "I Miss You (Come Back Home)", "You" and "Touch It", which was released in 1998.
 She starred on TV One's reality show R&B Divas: Atlanta.
+She is also known for her single "You Don't Have to Love Me".

 Early life

 Monifah was born and raised in New York City.